 I realized, that little sponge was ready to be filled with knowledge and to absorb everything you pour into her.
 The best part is that they are not even closely aware that they are learning, it is a game for them, and they don’t feel the pressure of something they have to do.
 They just do it because they enjoy it.

 Nowadays in these digital times, it is hard to separate kids from all sorts of screens.
 They enjoy it as if a new toy was given to them daily.
 And to be honest, sometimes we just let go if we want five minutes of peace.

-Do you have nice handwriting?
+- Do you have nice handwriting?
 If yes, then probably you did a lot of drawing when you were a child.
-To perfect their writing kids need the strength and dexterity of hands.
+To perfect their writing kids need the strength and dexterity of their hands.
 If they use the pencil on a regular basis it diminishes the possibility of poor pen grip.
 So, if you want them to have nice handwriting get them busy.

-Patience and tolerance...
+- Patience and tolerance...
 Those are the hardest qualities they need to overcome.
 While they are painting they open up those magical doors into their special world of imagination.
 There they can create and do whatever and however, they like.
 They slowly overcome those two mentioned above… Because it takes time to do something, but if you enjoy it, you do become more patient and tolerant.

 Don’t get mad if they draw outside the lines or if the colors are not like in the real life.
 Hey!
-It is their world and let them color the sun blue, the sea can be yellow, hair purple, and the apple in rainbow colors.
-It is their vision of the world around them and let them show us how they see it.
+It is their world and let them color the sun blue, the sea can be yellow, their hair purple, and the apple in rainbow colors.
+It is their vision of the world around them and lets them show us how they see it.

 Can you guess what she drew here?